beepboop271/beepboop271/README.md

 \
 \
 \
 I'm Kevin, a grade 12 student at Richmond Hill High School in Ontario, Canada.
-I hope you're not reading this profile at a narrow width because styles are not allowed in these profile READMEs and this layout is precariously balanced with a handful of newlines and `img align`.
+Hopefully your browser window isn't too narrow because CSS styles are not allowed in these profile READMEs and this layout is precariously balanced with newlines and `img align`.

+(If the layout still looks off or there are missing image icons (should be 4, 2, 3 below), refresh).

 All the Java code is for school work, and some of the oldest Python repos are too.
 With the exception of my contest programming repo, which has a lot of C and C++, all my non-school work is in Python or TypeScript.